How to Restore a WordPress Site

 Pro tip: Managed hosts often allow you to restore on a staging site first, so you can test before pushing live.
 This prevents downtime for customers.

-For entrepreneurs and small businesses, paying for a managed host often pays for itself during the first crisis you avoid.
+For entrepreneurs and small businesses, paying for a managed host often pays for itself the first time something breaks and recovery takes minutes instead of hours.

 7. After the Restore: Post-Recovery Checklist